Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

 1. Download, install, and open: [Rpi Imager](https://www.raspberrypi.com/software/)
 2. Choose OS: Pi OS other > Raspberry OS lite (64-bit) Debian Bookworm
-3. Choose Storage: micro-sdcard (note on Linux motherboard connected sd card readers might not show up)
+3. Choose Storage: micro-sdcard (note on Linux an external adapter is needed for laptop connection of microSD cards, or the card will not show up in the list)
-4. Settings: Enable SSH, set username "pi" and password "Racecar202".
-Dont configure wifi or change username
+4. Settings: Enable SSH, set username "pi" and password "Racecar202". **Dont configure wifi or change username**
-5. Write
+5. Write and wait for completion

 ### Connect
 Boot up the pi, and connect ethernet between pi and linux computer.
+Wait a solid 2-3 minutes as the first boot takes a considerable amount of time partitioning.

-On computer's NetworkManager GUI:
+On computer's network management GUI:
+1. Open the list of network connections (not the tray applet)
+2. With the pi powered on and ethernet connected, wait until "wired connection" or "enps..." or "eth0" appears
-Delete wired connection and create a wired connect (shared), then press connect.
+3. Click the plus and create a "wired connection (shared)", then press connect.
 Wait like 30 seconds.

-On CLI: (TODO)

-Use `arp -a` to get the pi ip (it is a number higher than the gateway but on the same subnet).
+4. Open a terminal and use `arp -a` to get the pi ip (it is the number that is higher than the "gateway" but still in the same range as it).
+Wait until the command shows the MAC address instead of `<incomplete>`.
 Ssh into rpi with above ip and correct username/password (`ssh pi@<IP>`).

-If it fails try a different IP or wait until `arp -a` shows the MAC address for that IP and not `<incomplete>`.
+On CLI only: (TODO)

+Next, run `ping 8.8.8.8` to ensure the internet connection your computer has is being shared to the pi.
+If it is working you will see a repetitive output and nothing along the lines of `unreachable` or `timed out`.

 ### Download scripts
+The following command line items are run inside the pi terminal.
+If you reboot or otherwise lose connection, ensure these commands are being run in `pi@<IP>` NOT your own linux install.
 `sudo apt install git`
 `git clone https://github.com/Northeastern-Electric-Racing/Siren.git`
 `mv ~/Siren/odysseus/halow_setup ~/`